Alabama lawmakers question parole board chair on low releases, lack of responsiveness

 Several lawmakers questioned Gwathney over the board’s lack of adherence to existing state guidelines regarding parole.

-In 2020, Alabama put advisory guidelines in place, including a scoring system, to help determine if an inmate should be paroled The guidelines are advisory, and the board is not bound to follow the recommendation.
+Alabama has advisory guidelines in place, including a scoring system, to help determine if an inmate should be paroled The board is not bound to follow the recommendation.
 However, parole rates significantly lag what the guidelines recommend.
 The board’s decision matched the recommendation in about 25% of cases in 2024, according to numbers from the Alabama Bureau of Pardons and Paroles.

 Gwathney told lawmakers that none of the current board members wrote the guidelines and that she would “never make a decision based upon a quota.”

-Chambliss responded that lawmakers were not suggesting a quota but wanted additional information about the guidelines and whether they should be changed
+Chambliss responded that lawmakers were not suggesting a quota but wanted additional information about the guidelines.

-Rep. Matt Simpson, a Republican from Fairhope, said he believes the guidelines are too lenient.
-He said the guidelines are the problem instead of the board’s lack of adherence to them.
+Rep. Matt Simpson, a Republican from Fairhope, said the guidelines could be the problem instead of the board’s lack of adherence to them.

-“When someone has got a sentence for a murder, and the guidelines are telling you 11 years later that they are supposed to be released, that is a problem with the guidelines,” Simpson said.
+“When someone has got a sentence for a murder, and the guidelines are telling you 11 years later that they are supposed to be released, that is a problem with the guidelines,” Simpson said in discussing one parole hearing.

 The plummeting parole rate came amid an ongoing prison crisis that has seen the state struggle with both overcrowding and finding enough security officers to staff prisons.